As a local, I am taking you on an Istanbul Food tour. A perfect guide for the most popular Turkish Street Foods you can taste in Istanbul.

 Also another type of döner kebab is “İskender Kebab”.
 It has thinly sliced “döner” on top of lightly grilled “pide” bread.
-And generously soaked with tomato puree, served with yogurt.
+And generously soaked with tomato puree, and served with yogurt.
 And grilled tomatoes and peppers on the side.
 Usually, I eat doners when I go to the Beyazıt area in this small vendor-like place called Hacı Osman’ın yeri.
-It is my father’s recommendation and has always been line.
+It is my father’s recommendation and has always been in line.
 The owner says, their doner is usually finished at about 4 pm. and they don’t serve after that.

-If you want to try Iskender kebab where it was invented, you can eat the best “İskender Kebap” in Kebapçı İskender in Bursa city.
+If you want to try the Iskender kebab where it was invented, you can eat the best “İskender Kebap” in Kebapçı İskender in Bursa City.
 On the other hand in Istanbul, Bursa Kebapçısı around the Beyoğlu area and Kebapçı İskender in the Kadıköy area are famous and recommended (I’ll share my review and recommendations in more detail when I try :).

 5. Chicken & Rice

 Another Turkish street food that will comfort you like you are eating at home.
-You can probably see them on every corner usually near the commercial areas and shops either in pushcarts or small eateries.
+You can probably see them on every corner usually near the commercial areas and shops in pushcarts or small eateries.

 Because it is the dish enjoyed mostly by workers during the day or by locals for quick healthy lunch.
 It has basically 3 ingredients: chicken, rice, and chickpeas.
 You can sprinkle some black pepper on top and drink ayran with it.
 And enjoy your simple but delicious street food!